Robert-xiaoqiang/QIndomitable-Book-Management-System/README.md

 # QIndomitable-Book-Management-System(QBMS)

-- QBMS is our Database System curriculum B/S project based Python and HTML
+- QBMS is our Database System curriculum B/S project based on Python and HTML
 - Implemented by [Xiaoqiang Wang](https://robert-xiaoqiang.github.io/)

 ## Features